Varicose Veins Summary:

 Where to Obtain Varicose Veins Treatment

 Fortunately, there are treatments for varicose veins, and varicose vein treatment centers that focus on nothing else.
-Reputable vein centers have trained medical doctors known as phlebologists, or vein specialists, on staff.
+Reputable vein centers have trained medical doctors known as phlebologists, or vein doctors, on staff.
 They have the necessary skills, experience, and familiarity with diagnosing and treating varicose veins and the underlying chronic venous insufficiency.
 You’ll also want to look for a doctor or treatment center that has a good reputation, answers your questions, has available appointments and the latest treatment equipment, and, if possible, accepts your medical insurance.

 Varicose Vein Treatment Options

 Modern treatment options for varicose veins are minimally-invasive, non-surgical, and have little associated pain, discomfort, or down time.
-All of the top varicose vein treatments can be performed on an outpatient basis in a vein specialist’s office.
+Some of the top varicose vein treatments can be performed on an outpatient basis in a vein doctor’s office.
 Depending on the severity of your venous insufficiency and varicose veins, as well as the number and location of veins to be treated, the doctor will develop a plan that utilizes one or more of the most common treatment techniques.
 All of these treatment options are designed to shut down or block the malfunctioning vein, allowing blood to be rerouted through healthy veins.
 The blocked or shut down vein will then be reabsorbed by the body over time.
 After the dysfunctional vein is deactivated, then the varicose veins can be treated so that they will not recur.
-The top varicose vein treatments in use today include VenaSeal, a medical adhesive injected into the vein; Varithena, a compound that is injected into the vein and irritates the walls to collapse; and radiofrequency ablation, which uses a catheter inserted into the vein that emits radio waves to irritate the wall of the veins and collapse them.
+Some of the top varicose vein treatments in use today include VenaSeal, a medical adhesive injected into the vein; Varithena, a compound that is injected into the vein and irritates the walls to collapse; and radiofrequency ablation, which uses a catheter inserted into the vein that emits radio waves to irritate the wall of the veins and collapse them.

 FAQs about Varicose Veins